 --Faith [Focus group attendee, Redroad Outreach]

 REDROAD OUTREACH: Validate.
 Comfort.
 Empower.
 Restore.

-Church advocacy for victims of abuse that result in personal restoration and lead to effective evangelization.
+Church advocacy for victims of abuse, abandonment, and/or traumatic betrayal that fosters individual healing and leads to restored faith and effective evangelization.

 Forgiveness is a Christian imperative--a fundamental truth that does not change.
-What can change in the era of #MeToo and unprecedented religious scandal is how clergy articulate this truth and our appreciation for it.
+What can change in the era of #MeToo and unprecedented religious scandal is how this truth is articulated to survivors.

-Urging survivors to forgive immediately and/or challenging their gratitude for Calvary diminishes the psychological impact of abuse and perpetuates despondency.
-Mercy and empathy are essential to the daily conversion that empowers survivors to forgive as Christ commands--from the heart.
+Urging survivors to forgive immediately and/or challenging their gratitude for Calvary diminishes the psychological impact of their reality, perpetuates despondency, and delays healing.
+Survivors need time to heal and forgive.

 Program in Development:

 A classroom series proposal created by a survivor of childhood sexual abuse that fosters restoration, leads to intentional discipleship, and exemplifies the Good News to those who've experienced a crisis of faith.

 - Discovering Divine Purpose in The Passions: How to leverage intense emotion to overcome the effects of abuse.